 Every June, the babies arrive.
 The oyster seed (1.5 millimeter seed) fly from Maine to Martha's Vineyard.

-The seedling start their life on Martha’s Vineyard in a tidal upweller in Katama Bay.
+The seedling start their life on Martha’s Vineyard in a tidal upweller.
 The tidal upweller is made of 24 boxes, which are covered by fine mesh screens, preventing the baby oysters from falling through.
 The seed float around as the strong current flows through the mesh, offering nutritious food, allowing the seedling to grow.

 As the seedling grow, reaching 1/4 inch in size, the well-growing oysters are transferred into hard plastic bags that are placed in cages.
 These cages are tied to buoys and placed back in the water.
 At this stage, the farmers are meticulously cleaning and caring for the oysters until they reach ripe market size.